 And you do feel the morning sickness.
 But all the time.
 Not just the mornings but all the time.

-So heres some natural remedies.
+So here are some natural remedies.
 These are researched, then tried and tested by members of our team and friends and family.
-Feel free to feed back to us as to whether it worked for you or not
+Feel free to feedback to us as to whether it worked for you or not

 Anything ginger related is a great way to kerb your sickness.
 The two most effective ones that we found were: